 We intend to utilize the personnel, infrastructure, relationships and experience of GSC Group and our investment adviser to enhance the growth of our business.
 We currently have no employees and each of our executive officers is also an officer of GSC Group.
-As part of the Contribution, following completion of this offering GSC Group and its affiliates will own 12.56% of the shares of our common stock, which they received in exchange for their contribution to us of all of their interests in CDO Fund III.
+As part of the Contribution, following completion of this offering GSC Group will own shares of our common stock, which it will have received in exchange for its contribution to us of all of its interests in CDO Fund III.
 See "Contribution."
-Upon completion of this offering, GSC Group and its affiliates will no longer have any continuing economic interest or affiliation with CDO Fund III.
+Upon completion of this offering, GSC Group will no longer have any continuing economic interest or affiliation with CDO Fund III.

 We have entered into an investment advisory and management agreement with our investment adviser.
-The initial term of the investment advisory and management agreement will be for two years, with automatic, one-year renewals, subject to approval by our board of directors, a majority of whom are not "interested" directors as defined in the 1940 Act.
+The initial term of the investment advisory and management agreement will be for two years, with automatic, one-year renewals, subject to approval by our board of directors, a majority of whom are not "interested" directors as defined in the 1940 Act, and/or our stockholders.
 Pursuant to the investment advisory and management agreement, our investment adviser implements our business strategy on a day-to-day basis and performs certain services for us, under the direction of our board of directors.
 Our investment adviser is responsible for, among other duties, performing all of our day-to-day functions, determining investment criteria, sourcing, analyzing and executing investments, asset sales, financings and performing asset management duties.